 - A big anonymous act of generosity.

-Some were fairly easy, some very hard and some took me outside of my comfort zone but the traffic light system helped take make the more challenging ones easier to complete.
+Some were fairly easy, some very hard and some took me outside of my comfort zone.
+The traffic light system helped take make the more challenging ones easier to complete.
 Somehow I managed to complete all of the challenges.
 It made me more mindful of the small things I could do every day to make a difference to those around me and helped me to become aware too of some bad habits that I needed to break.

 40acts was also the original trigger for starting this blog through sharing a Bible verse that has helped me many times during our journey as a heart family.
-It’s amazing what the one challenge has led to – nearly two years on, I’m blogging regularly and enjoying every minute, having discovered a wonderful blogging community that I love being a part of.
+It’s amazing what that one challenge has led to.
+I’m now blogging regularly and enjoying every minute, having discovered a wonderful blogging community that I love being a part of.
 Who knows where this year’s 40acts journey will lead?